 - ALL the food we provide is intended for needy people.
 The IRS defines needy as those unable to provide for their own needs without the assistance of others. - You may pick up food ONLY for the member feeding program.
 You may NOT pick up food for yourself, relatives, friends, or neighbors.
-No food may be diverted from the agency for personal use or private events such as birthday parties, church picnics, fundraising, sale, or profit. - You must provide the products you receive from Feeding the Gulf Coast at NO CHARGE to your clients.
+No food may be diverted from the agency for personal use or private events such as birthday parties, church picnics, fundraising, sale, or profit. - The Agency must be open publicly to eligible recipients, eligible staff, eligible volunteers, congregational members or any other sub group of recipients shall not be given priority or exclusive rights over the distribution of FTGC product. - You must provide the products you receive from Feeding the Gulf Coast at NO CHARGE to your clients.
 This rule is governed by the IRS ruling that donated food MUST be free from donor to the final recipient.
-If any of our agencies charge for donated food, the donor may not receive the expected tax write-off.
-This would put the entire system at risk because donations might cease.
-If your program is a residential program with a fee is charged for resident services, donated food can be used as long as the fee does not change according to what food is being served or if no food is served and as long a most of the clients are needy. - You may NOT require a donation or volunteer services in exchange for the products contributed.
+If any agencies charge for donated food, the donor maybe at risk of tax fraud; putting the donated food system at risk.
+If your program is a residential program with a fee charged for resident services, donated food can be used as long as the fee is assessed based on total services provided, not based on meals alone and as long as most of the clients are needy. - You may NOT require a donation or volunteer services in exchange for the products contributed.
 Such use of donated goods is clearly prohibited by the IRS.
-You are able to accept donations as long as they are truly voluntary, completely anonymous, and not received as part of the food distribution process.
+You are able to accept donations as long as they are truly voluntary, completely anonymous, and not received during food distribution hours.
 Your agency may not actively solicit donations from clients. - Your agency may NOT require that recipients listen to a religious message as a condition of receiving food.
-Your agency may choose to hold service before or after the distribution, as long as clients are aware that attending service is optional and will not impact their ability to receive food. - Donated products and USDA products may NOT be distributed for the purpose of fundraising, either as prepared food (such as spaghetti dinners or bake sales) or as "prizes."
-Donated products and USDA products may NOT be used for private events such as birthday parties or church picnics. - The products you receive from FTGC may NOT be distributed outside the borders of the United States. - Your agency agrees to be monitored by FTGC personnel as needed. - Your agency agrees to receive regular communication from FTGC and has designated an email address, which is checked regularly, to receive such communication. - Your agency agrees to attend the annual agency conference to receive updates and fulfill training requirements.
-Your agency agrees to have at least one key staff or volunteer receive food safety training by FTGC. - You must pay by agency check, money order, or cashier's check each time you receive product from FTGC.
+Your agency may choose to hold service before or after the distribution, as long as it ends two hours prior or begins two hours after the distribution ends.
+Clients need to be aware that attending service is optional and will not impact their ability to receive food. - Donated products and USDA products may NOT be distributed for the purpose of fundraising, either as prepared food (such as spaghetti dinners or bake sales) or as "prizes."
+Donated products and USDA products are intended for people in need and may NOT be used for private events such as birthday parties or church picnics. - The products you receive from FTGC may NOT be distributed outside the borders of the United States. - Your agency agrees to be monitored by FTGC personnel as needed. - Your agency agrees to receive regular communication from FTGC and has designated an email address, which is checked regularly, to receive such communication. - Your agency agrees to attend the annual agency conference to receive updates and fulfill training requirements.
+Your agency agrees to have at least one key staff or volunteer receive food safety training by FTGC. - You must pay by agency check each time you receive product from FTGC.
 Payment is due upon delivery or at the time of pickup.
-We do not accept cash, personal checks, or credit cards. - Your agency must agree to pay the \$120.00 Membership Fee upon approval of your membership and each year you are a member.
-Membership fees are billed upon membership approval and every January. - Your agency must NOT require any additional documentation in order for a recipient to receive food.
+We do not accept cash, personal checks, or credit cards. - Your agency must agree to pay the \$120.00 Membership Fee upon approval of your partnership.
+Annual membership fees are billed upon membership approval every January. - Your agency must NOT require any additional documentation in order for a client to receive food.
 Feeding the Gulf Coast will provide you with all documentation requirements during orientation or site visits.